luizfysouza/luizfysouza.github.io/index.md

 # About

-I'm a first-year MSc student at the Federal University of Minas Gerais.
+I'm a first-year MSc student at the Federal University of Minas Gerais, Brazil.
 My interests and current research involve self-supervised learning, world models, reinforcement learning, image matching, and energy-based models.

 I completed my undergraduate degree in electrical engineering at the Federal University of Minas Gerais.
 Through a two-year double degree program, I also earned a French engineering degree (Diplôme d'Ingénieur) from Télécom Paris (Institut Polytechnique de Paris).
 I have conducted research in many laboratories and recently completed a six-month internship at Philips in Paris, where I worked on self-supervised learning for EEG signal processing.